Fellowship and other education programs

 2. Melbourne's Microbats - Victoria

-3. Freshwater Turtles - Victoria
+3. Turtles on The Move - Victoria

 The program seeks to improve school science participation numbers and ultimately university science numbers.
 Earthwatch works with CSIRO Education to identify schools who are active in science and environment programs.
 Teachers are encouraged to refer students who appear to have a genuine interest in science and environmental studies but who might be at risk of discontinuing the subjects at senior school.